Insights on topics of interest to our clients and the business, legal, and media communities.

 The GDPR (2016/679), the European Union’s new privacy rule, went into effect on 25 May 2018.
 This sweeping regulation applies to all organisations within the EU—as well as those outside the EU if they offer goods or services to, or monitor the behavior of, individuals residing in the EU.

-Companies around the world are keenly watching how potential changes to US regulatory, legislative, and financial policy could affect global business.
 As many individuals and corporations are still grappling with the effects of the coronavirus (COVID-19) pandemic, Morgan Lewis has created a resource to help companies navigate the steady stream of workplace policy shifts, guide corporations and investors to the latest aid available for rebuilding, decipher the intersection of global laws for multinational companies, and interpret the meaning of the latest developments for climate, health, and social issues.

 As firms develop their business and compliance strategies in response to the changing regulatory landscape for providing advice to retail investors, Morgan Lewis offers this resource for access to primary source materials, our analyses and thinking, and related Morgan Lewis events.